Logo

 OUSD

-OUSD is a yield-generating stablecoin collateralized by USDC, DAI and USDT.
-OUSD automatically deploys them into blue-chip DeFi protocols such as Aave and strategies that have been vetted and analyzed by Origin’s veteran engineering team.
+OUSD is a yield-generating stablecoin collateralized by USDC, USDS, and USDT.
+OUSD automatically deploys stablecoins into blue-chip DeFi protocols such as Aave and strategies that have been vetted and analyzed by Origin’s expert engineering team.
 Daily interest is directly sent to OUSD holders, turning their wallet into a high-yield crypto savings account.
-By using the safest stablecoins and most secure DeFi protocols, OUSD is the safest yield-generating stablecoin on the market.
+By using the safest stablecoins and most secure DeFi protocols, OUSD is among the safest yield-generating stablecoins on the market.

 How to Earn the Highest Yields on Stablecoins